Brandonbr1/Brandonbr1/README.md

 ## About Me
-My name is Brandon Josh Mohammed a male who lives somewhere in the country of Trinadad and Tobago
+***My name is Brandon Josh Mohammed a male who lives somewhere in the country of Trinadad and Tobago***

 - 📫 How to reach me:
-you can contact me with my email adress on my website
+__you can contact me with my email adress on my website__

 <br>

 - 👦 Peffered Pronouns:
-I will prefer if you call me he/him but you can call me whatever you want because i dont really care
+__I will prefer if you call me he/him but you can call me whatever you want because i don't really care__

 <br>

-- 👨‍💻Skills: HTML, CSS, Git,Github,Bootstrap
+- 👨‍💻Skills: __HTML, CSS, Git,Github,Bootstrap__

 <br>

 - 😁Things I like to do:
-I like to help anybody in open source project nomatter the kinds of project I will try to contribute and help you
+__I like to help anybody in open source project nomatter the kinds of project I will try to contribute and help you__

 <br>